bec-archer/SR80-Manuals/user-manual.md

 When you open a warranty item, you'll see a red **"Previous Repair"** card near the top of the detail view, just below the header.
 This gives you context on what was done last time:

 - The **original job number** so you can look it up if needed
 - **Photos from the original repair** — the same photos the tech took when this item was first fixed.
-These load in a horizontal scroll strip so you can swipe through them.
+These load in a horizontal scroll strip so you can swipe through them. **Tap any photo** to view it full-screen with pinch-to-zoom; swipe left/right inside the viewer to page through all the original-job photos.
+The fullscreen view is **read-only** — there's no Markup or Revert button on these, since they belong to the original (closed) job and shouldn't be edited from inside a warranty repair.
+Tap the X (or swipe down) to close.
 - **Issues found** — the repair checklist items the previous tech checked off (Seal, Wiper, etc.)
 - A **PASSED / FAILED** badge showing how the original test went